toxicity1985/atoum-documentation/source/en/asserters/extension.inc.rst

 extension
 *********

-It's the assertion dedicated to PHP extension.
+It's the asserter dedicated to PHP extension.

 .. _extension-is-loaded:

 isLoaded
 ========

-Test if the extension is loaded.
+Check if the extension is loaded (installed and enabled).

 .. code-block:: php

 	<?php
 	$this
 		->extension('json')
 			->isLoaded()
 		;

 .. note::